sematext/docs/docs/sematext-docker-agent/configuration.md

 srw-rw---- 1 root docker 0 Dec  3 07:52 /var/run/docker.sock
 ```

-If you like to create a docker group, to access docker without super
+If you prefer to create a docker group to access docker without super
 user permissions,
 see <https://docs.docker.com/engine/installation/linux/docker-ee/ubuntu/>

 **How to activate the Unix socket in parallel to a TCP socket?**
 Check the configuration of the Docker Daemon in /etc/defaults/docker -
-it is possible to activate TCP and the Unix socket in parallel, simply
+it is possible to activate TCP and the Unix socket in parallel - simply
 add  "-H unix:///var/run/docker.sock" and restart dockerd.

 ``` bash